 The Origin of Saline or Silicone

-The word saline comes from the Latin word sal, which means salt.
+Comes from the Latin word sal, which means salt.
 It refers to saltwater solutions used in medicine.

-The word silicone comes from silicon, a natural element found in sand and rock.
+Comes from silicon, a natural element found in sand and rock.
 Scientists created silicone as a flexible material used in medical devices.

 👉 Why the confusion?